 When you write a blog post, you save the file to your web host's server and now it can be accessed by anyone visiting your blog.

-Operating System of the server
+Operating System of the server - what does that mean?

 Since the server is like a computer, it runs on an operating system known as Server OS.
 Typically there are two popular operating systems as follows: